-- 1. Communicate: discuss personal habits, pet peeves, sleeping schedules, musical tastes, needs, wants, and expectations. - 2.
-Set ground rules: How are you going to use the room (share or divide space)?
+- Communicate!: discuss personal habits, pet peeves, sleeping schedules, musical tastes, needs, wants, and expectations. - Set ground rules: How are you going to use the room (share or divide space)?
 Who will empty the trash?
 Who can borrow what and when?
 When will you study in the room?
 What is the best way to accommodate overnight guests?
-Make arrangements and follow through on what was agreed upon. - 3.
-Talk with your roommate: Have an initial discussion on how to arrange the room decorations, etc. What else do you need for your room? - 4.
-If a difficulty arises between you and your roommate, first try to work it out between the two of you.
-Next, consult with your CA. Your CA has been trained to mediate certain situations and will help facilitate a meaningful discussion.
+Make arrangements and follow through on what was agreed upon. - Talk with your roommate: Have an initial discussion on how to arrange the room decorations, etc. What else do you need for your room?

+If a difficulty arises between you and your roommate, we ask that you first try to work it out amongst yourselves.
+Next, consult with your Resident Advisor.
+Your RA has been trained to mediate certain situations and will help facilitate a meaningful discussion.
 The goal of the discussion will be to bring about some type of resolution to the issue(s) at hand.